oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-data-and-app/prepare-data-and-app.md

 This guide uses the following OCI Object Storage Buckets (any change to the names will have to be reflected in the subsequent setup steps):

-*   **driver-code-archive-bucket**: the bucket to store driver code and archive.zip consuming by Data Flow.
+*   **driver-code-archive-bucket**: The bucket to store driver code and archive.zip consuming by Data Flow.
-*   **training-config-bucket**: the bucket to store training process configuration.
+*   **training-config-bucket**: The bucket to store training process configuration.
-*   **training-data\-bucket**: the bucket to store training data.
+*   **training-data\-bucket**: The bucket to store training data.
 Need to enable **Emit Object Events**.
-*   **inferencing-config-bucket**: the bucket to store inferencing process configuration.
+*   **inferencing-config-bucket**: The bucket to store inferencing process configuration.
-*   **inferencing-data-bucket**: the bucket to store training data.
+*   **inferencing-data-bucket**: The bucket to store training data.
 Need to enable **Emit Object Events**.
-*   **staging-bucket**: the bucket to store processed interim data, i.e. the data passed through processing, waiting for being fed to training or inferencing.
+*   **staging-bucket**: The bucket to store processed interim data, i.e. the data passed through processing, waiting for being fed to training or inferencing.
-*   **output-bucket**: the bucket to store the finalized output from inferencing, the list of trained models and data dependent information
+*   **output-bucket**: The bucket to store the finalized output from inferencing, the list of trained models and data dependent information
-*   **logs-bucket**: the bucket to store data flow logs.
+*   **logs-bucket**: The bucket to store data flow logs.

 To enabling object event emit, you can edit the bucket by going to the bucket's page: